-Subsequent to December 31, 2012, Unigold entered into an agreement (the "Consent Agreement") with Malbex Resources Inc. ("Malbex") whereby Unigold has provided its consent to the acquisition of Americana by Malbex and the termination of the Unigold's option agreement with Americana.
-In exchange for Unigold consenting to the acquisition, Malbex has agreed to: (i) issue to Unigold 13,000,000 common shares in the capital of Malbex (the "Malbex Shares"); and (ii) grant to Unigold a 2% net smelter returns royalty in respect of all minerals produced from the Property (the "NSR").
-Half of the NSR may be repurchased by Malbex for \$1,000,000 which would leave Unigold with a royalty equal to 1% of net smelter returns.
-Additional consideration of 5,000,000 common shares of Malbex will be issued to Unigold in the event that Malbex, within the period commencing on the date upon which Americana is issued the concession agreement in respect of the Property and ending five years thereafter, delineates 2,000,000 ounces of gold from the property on a National Instrument 43-101 compliant basis in the measured and/or indicated mineral resource categories.
+In the first quarter of 2013, Unigold entered into an agreement (the "Consent Agreement") with Malbex Resources Inc. ("Malbex") whereby Unigold has provided its consent to the acquisition of Americana by Malbex and the termination of the Unigold's option agreement with Americana.
+In exchange for Unigold consenting to the acquisition, Malbex has agreed to: (i) issue to Unigold 13,000,000 common shares in the capital of Malbex (the "Malbex Shares"); and (ii) grant to Unigold a 2% net smelter returns royalty in respect of all minerals produced from the property (the "NSR").
+Half of the NSR may be repurchased by Malbex for \$1,000,000 common shares of Malbex will be issued to Unigold in the event that Malbex, within the period commencing on the date upon which Americana is issued the concession agreement in respect of the property and ending five years thereafter, delineates 2,000,000 ounces of gold from the property on a National Instrument 43-101 compliant basis in the measured and/or indicated mineral resource categories.
 All such common shares of Malbex which may be issued to Unigold pursuant to the Consent Agreement will be subject to a hold period which will run for a period of four months from the time of the issue of such common shares.

-The closing of the transaction contemplated by the Consent Agreement remains subject to the final approval of the TSX Venture Exchange and the shareholders of Malbex.
-In addition, the issuance of the Malbex Shares and the grant of the NSR are conditional on the closing of Malbex's acquisition of Americana and the issuance to Americana of the concession agreement in respect of the Property.
-The transaction involves non-arm's length parties.
-Malbex is considered a non-arm's length party of Unigold as a result of the fact they have a common director.
+The issuance of the Malbex Shares and the grant of the NSR is conditional on the issuance to Americana of the concession agreement in respect of the property.
+The agreement has been extended to July 31, 2014, due to regulatory delays in the Dominican Republic obtaining the exploration concession.
+The transaction involves non-arm's-length parties.
+Malbex is considered a non-arm's-length party of Unigold as a result of the fact they have a common director.